-g) Financial statements joint venture companies included in consolidated financial statements
+g) Financial statements joint venture companies included in consolidated financial statements h) Significant transactions and events during the period between date of financial statements of subsidiaries and date of financial statements of the Group

 Audited financial statements are used for consolidation.
 All Financial statements included in the consolidation have financial years ending 31 March except for Handhuvaru Ocean Holidays (Private) Limited and Handhuvaru Ocean (Private) Limited which have the financial year ending 31 December.